garybgenett/gary-os/README.md

 be used directly as 'filename' without any other options.

   ```
+  next-server             0.0.0.0;
   filename                "/gary-os/gary-os.grub/x86_64.efi";
-  next-server             0.0.0.0;
   option root-path        "/gary-os/gary-os.kernel";
-  option extensions-path  "shmem_size=3000m groot_hint=efinet0 groot_file=/gary-os/gary-os.rootfs groot=0.0.0.0";
+  option extensions-path  "<kernel parameters>";
   ```

-The kernel parameters in 'extensions-path' are specific to GaryOS, and are covered in the [Filesystem] section.

-Using [Custom] to create modified [Filesystem] images could form the basis of a completely automated and centrally managed lab or server farm.
+Using [Image] to create modified [Filesystem] images could form the basis of a completely automated and centrally managed lab or server farm.

 --------------------------------------------------------------------------------